ZakArmstrong99/kickstarter-analysis/README.md

 A possible table and graph that could be made could include whether a campaign was a Kickstarter staff pick or not relative to the outcome.
 This would give insight as to how much influence the staff pick has.
-We also could make a table that shows the difference between how much theater campaigns pledged and it's goal relative to the outcome.
+We also could make a table that shows the difference between how much theater campaigns pledged and its goal relative to the outcome.
 This could give insight as how many Kickstarter supporters are backing plays they want to exist.